-During flexion, the spinal cord lengthens, thus stretching over ventral osteophytic ridges.
+During flexion, the spinal cord lengthens, thus stretching over ventral osteophyte ridges.
 During extension, the ligamentum flavum may buckle into the spinal cord causing a reduction of available space for the spinal cord.

-Presentation of cervical spondylotic myelopathy ranges from have subtle findings such as clumsiness of hand functions or balance difficulties to incontinence and complete paralysis.
+Presentation of cervical spondylotic myelopathy ranges from having subtle findings such as clumsiness of hand functions or balance difficulties to incontinence and complete paralysis.

 The symptoms usually develop insidiously.
-Patient may report only neck pain and stiffness.
-Unilateral or bilateral deep neck, arm and shoulder pain, clumsiness or slowness with activities such as buttoning buttons or using keys etc. lower limb stiffness or clumsiness while walking may be present.
+The patient may report only neck pain and stiffness.
+Unilateral or bilateral deep neck, arm, and shoulder pain, clumsiness or slowness with activities such as buttoning buttons or using keys etc. lower limb stiffness or clumsiness while walking may be present.

 Need for of assistive devices during walking [cane, walker, or wheelchair] due to weakness or balance or necessity to use a handrail while negotiating stairs may be changes that would suggest progression of the myelopathy.

-Weakness or stiffness in the legs is considerd to be hallmark of cervical spondylotic myelopathy.
+Weakness or stiffness in the legs is considered to be the hallmark of cervical spondylotic myelopathy.
 Weakness or clumsiness of the hands in conjunction with the legs is also characteristic of CSM.
 Symptoms may be asymmetric.
 Changes in bowel or bladder dysfunction may be present in severe cases.

-Physical examination may reveal loss of balance, decreased range of motion of cervical spine.
+Physical examination may reveal loss of balance, decreased range of motion of the cervical spine.

 15 s Grip and Release